cloudfoundry-attic/cf-docs/source/docs/dotcom/adding-a-service.html.md

 ## <a id='configuring'></a>Configuring Connections for Different Frameworks ##

 The procedure for configuring an application to connect to a service varies by framework.
-Note that auto-configuration is not support for all frameworks.
-The table below has links instructions for configuring service connections for supported frameworks.
+Note that auto-configuration is not supported for all frameworks.
+The table below has links to instructions for configuring service connections in different environments.

 | Runtime               | Framework                   |
 | :-------------        |:-------------               |